tomouellette/TumE/README.md

 mutrate, time, fitness, frequency = predictions
 ```

-## A quick more detailed tutorial in Google Colab
+## A quick tutorial in Google Colab

-Coming soon!
+A tutorial describing how to run TumE, examine the MC dropout samples, and to re-tune existing models for different tasks.

 ## References to tools for generating synthetic tumour sequencing data